 This comprehensive approach to the management and treatment of your pet’s cancer enables both medical oncology and radiation oncology clinicians to work closely with each other, as well as with surgeons, pathologists and radiologists, to quickly and efficiently determine the best options for each patient.
 The result often involves a combination of chemotherapy, radiation therapy, immunotherapy, and/or surgery.

-Choosing the Right Cancer Therapy
+HOW TO CHOOSE the Right Cancer Therapy FOR YOUR PET

 Our cat and dog cancer treatments range from standard surgical approaches and chemotherapy to radiation and innovative clinical trials.
 Many cancers, such as soft tissue sarcomas and some mast cell tumors, can be cured or controlled long-term with treatment.
 However, other forms of cancer may not be curable; and in these scenarios our goal is to prolong survival while maintaining or improving your pet’s quality of life.